rage/programming-25/data/grading-and-exams.md

     </tbody>
 </table>

-The final grade is calculated based on the number of exercise points received during the course (50 % of final grade) and points received in the exam (50 % of final grade).
+The final grade is calculated based on the number of exercise points received during the course (50 % of the final grade) and points received in the exam (50 % of the final grade).
 Your exercise points percentage equals `([all received exercise points] / [number of exercise points available on course]) * 100`.
-We are working on including this percentage in the visualisation in the bottom right corner of each page.
+We are working on including this percentage in the visualization in the bottom right corner of each page.

 For example, if your total points percentage for the exercises for the whole course is 42 %, and you receive 79 % of the points in the exam, your final points percentage will be (42 % + 79 %) / 2 = 60.5 %, which equals grade 2 (Satisfactory).

-To pass the course you must have received at least 25% of the exercise points for each part on the course, regardless of the above calculation.
+To pass the course you must have received at least 25% of the exercise points for each part of the course, regardless of the above calculation.

 #### Exam points cutoff